icedpygui/Rust_Iced_Draw/README.md

 * Fixed elipse top positioning during new
 * Fixed circle points not showing during new
 * Blink routine for text not working so just blink with a character and only backspace delete works
+* Text editing only allows moving.
+Delete and retype if editing needed.
 * TODO items in Readme

 ## Instructions: